spatie/myray.app/docs/integrations/php/automatically-remove-ray-calls.md

 ---
-title: Removing ray calls
+title: Removing Ray calls
 weight: 8
 ---

-# Automatically remove ray calls
+# Automatically remove Ray calls

 To avoid shipping your code with some `ray()` calls in it you can automate the removal of all `ray()` calls in your codebase.